 Spiders love spinning their webs around mounted CCTV cameras.
 You might not notice it, but an excessive amount of cobwebs around security cameras compromises the system’s efficacy.
 Spider webs can block the camera lens and motion sensors.
 Moreover, standard tactics to repel bugs might not always work on resilient, adaptable spiders.

 You don’t need a full-scale pest control session to remove a few spiders.
 Simple tricks like rubbing the camera mount with Vaseline, spraying the area with bug spray, disabling the LED lights, or wrapping a flea collar around the camera mount drives away spiders.

 Do you want to connect your security cameras to your television?
-Security Forward can help!
+SIA Online can help!
 Check out our quick guide on how to connect CCTV cameras to TV sets!